soraghallaigh/FH-Training-App-Sencha/README.md

-# FeedHenry Sencha Tutorial - v7
+# FeedHenry Sencha Tutorial - Part 7

 ## Overview

+'git checkout v6' to get the starting code for this section.

 This short part of the tutorial will show you how to create a webview within your app.
 Doing this requires use of the $fh.webview() API call.
 At the end of this tutorial you will know how to.